oqusous/bert_question_answer_NLI/README.md

 |0    |7,536,988 |
 |1    |532,761 |

 The data was sampled down to 60,000 samples with 1:1 ratio of label 0 and 1 due to computational limitation and to resolved the data imbalance issue.
-The folder data_qna in this repo contains a csv file with the choosen sample.
+The folder data_qna in this repo contains a csv file with the chosen sample.
 The dataset's first 5 rows is given below:

-## Question and Answer Word Frequence Plots
+## Question and Answer Word Frequency Plots

 Out of interest I wanted to view the top 150 words the occur in the questions and answers.